 In addition to a 5K race, I also did several longer, slower runs (4-10 miles) including paved roads and crushed gravel trails.
 The Carbon X is equally at home being a racer for sprints as short as 5K, an everyday road trainer for long days, or even racing longer distances like half/full marathons and beyond.
 Be forewarned: using these shoes for recovery or slow days may lead to you running faster than you plan to!
 It was hard to resist the speed these shoes can conjure up.
 The $180 MSRP price tag carries high expectations for the Carbon X, and it delivers as promised: cushioned, light, and fast.
 If you’re still on the fence, don’t forget that HOKA offers a 30-day risk-free trial period to test all their shoes – if you don’t like them, just return them no questions asked.
 If you’re like me, though, once you try the Carbon X on you probably won’t need more than one day to determine they are special.
 These shoes make running fast fun again.

-For more information on the HOKA ONE ONE Carbon X, visit hokaoneone.com.
+For more information on the ONE ONE Carbon X and other Hoka footwear, visit www.hoka.com.